tkherman/merkle_fs/README.md

         - calculate checksum of new file
         - duplicate the file in s3 and properly name it
         - create new node for file
-        - bubble up and make new nodes for all ancestors (while altering the proper pointers)
+        - bubble up and make new nodes for all ancestors
 - RM
     - traverse through merkle tree to identify the node
     - generate a new checksum for the new parent node
-    - create a new node for the parent directory without the target file in it (while altering the proper pointers)
+    - create a new node for the parent directory without the target file in it
-    - modify prev_version and next_version of new and old node
     - bubble up and make new nodes for all ancestors
 - RMDIR
     - traverse through merkle tree to identify the node
     - generate a new checksum for the new parent node
     - create a new node for the parent directory without any children
-    - modify prev_version and next_version of new and old node
     - bubble up and make new nodes for all ancestors
 - MV
     - traverse through merkle tree to find node of source file and store in memory